Kavzor/MongoJRepo/README.md

 # MongoJRepo

 Introduction
-Libary meant to ease the setup of a mongodb repository
+Libary meant to ease the setup of a mongodb repository.
+The attempt is to abstract away the database-talk and maintain a clean and neat syntax while still offering the user the ability to choose key value for each entity.

 # How to use